Soph-stara/Sound_of_Drugs/README.md

 Pitch, Amplitude, Rhythm, Sound, Duration, Melodics

 For producing the Sound, I have worked with the program Sonic-Pi.
 Sonic Pi is a live coding environment based on the programming language Ruby.
+Find more information on Sonic Pi here: https://sonic-pi.net/

 You can find the Link to my Soundcloud here: https://soundcloud.com/sophie-hamann-381661734